RumeelHussain/CoreDAO-Docs-Updated/docs/Dev-Guide/core-mainnet-wallet-config.md

 4. After performing the above steps, you will be able to see the Core network the next time you access the network selector.

 ### Adding the Core network via Chainlist.org
-1. Go to chainlist.org and search for ‘_Core_’
+1. Go to chainlist.org and search for '_Core_’

 ![metmask-mainnet](../../static/img/miannet-wallet-config/mainnet-wallet-config-4.webp)